-Did you know that..?
+Did you know…?

-You have the right to comparison shop by phone?
-By law, funeral directors must give you specific answers to specific questions regarding types of services available and pricing.
-If you inquire in person at a funeral home about arrangements, the funeral director must provide you with a preprinted “General Price List”; a complete itemization of all services offered and the corresponding prices.
-Failure of the funeral establishment to do so exposes them to fines of $10,000 per incident by the FTC.
+By law, funeral directors must give you specific answers to specific questions regarding the types of services available, especially when it pertains to pricing.
+If you inquire in-person at a funeral home about arrangements, the funeral director must provide you with a pre-printed “General Price List” before discussing any further.
+Designed for retention, this list will contain a complete itemization of all services offered, corresponding prices and their effective date.
+This requirement is strictly regulated by the Federal Trade Commissions (FTC).
+Failure to comply exposes the funeral establishment to a fine of $10,000 per incident.

-Q: Is embalming always required?
+Q: Is embalming required?

 Q: Is a casket required?